 Disability: When being disabled, public health insurance decides your premium depending on if you are a forced (<64.350€ gross salary in 2022) member or a voluntary (>64.350€ gross salary in 2022 or self-employed) member of the public health insurance system.

 Forced members of the public health insurance can generally speaking pay lower premiums while being disabled.
 Voluntary members have to pay full public health insurance contributions on their income – even when being disabled.
 The world is a lot more complicated than TK tries to make it.

-Members of the private health insurance as well as voluntarily insured people in the public health insurance have to continue paying health insurance contributions in disability.
+Members of private health insurance as well as voluntarily insured people in public health insurance have to continue paying health insurance contributions in disability.
 That is why disability income insurance is considered must-have insurance in Germany (like private liability insurance).

 Retirement: Public health insurance will always charge you about 16% of your earnings (even rental income from real estate).
 The big (unsubstantiated) fear of many privately insured people is that premiums will explode when they are old.